PowerLedger/powr/docs/src/introduction.md

 ## Documentation Overview

-The Powerledger chain docs are based on the Solana open source docs, and describe the Powerledger open source project, a blockchain built from the ground up for scale.
+The Powerledger blockcchain documentation is based on the Solana open source docs, and describe the Powerledger open source project, a blockchain built from the ground up for scale.
 They cover why Powerledger chain is useful, how to use it and how it works.
 The goal of the Solana technology architecture is to demonstrate there exists a set of software algorithms that when used in combination to implement a blockchain, removes software as a performance bottleneck, allowing transaction throughput to scale proportionally with network bandwidth.
 The architecture goes on to satisfy all three desirable properties of a proper blockchain: it is scalable, secure and decentralized.

 The architecture describes a theoretical upper bound of 710 thousand transactions per second \(tps\) on a standard gigabit network and 28.4 million tps on 40 gigabit.
 Furthermore, the architecture supports safe, concurrent execution of programs authored in general-purpose programming languages such as C or Rust.